ChenChengKuan/NeuralStoryTeller-tf/README.md

 * 2.Skipt-thought vectors:

-    After the captions are extracted from the images, the final textual representation computed by taking avearge of the skip-thought vector of captions.
+    After the captions are extracted from the images, the final textual representation is computed by taking avearge of the skip-thought vector of captions.

 * 3.story decoder

     To generate stories, we need to a decoder to help us decode the sentence from the skip-thought embedding space to text.
-The input and output of decoder are **tokenized text passage** of desired style (Ex. fairy tale, romantic novel) and the correspinding indexlied token (Ex: Input: I have lovely cay, Output: [0, 2,10,11] )
+The input and output of decoder are **tokenized text passage** of desired style (Ex. fairy tale, romantic novel) and the correspinding indexlied token (Ex: Input: I have a lovely cat, Output: [0,2,3,10,11] ).
+The text  passage first encoded by skip-thougut model which serve as the initial state of decoder then the decoder try to learn to decode the passage correctly.

+* 4. Style-shfit